BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 - Keep locally the same directory structure as on GitHub
     - For example, keep the GitHub repo `https://github.com/BiCU-CCRI/scripts-Public` in `~/BiCU-CCRI/scripts-Public` (or `~/projects/BiCU-CCRI/scripts-Public)
     - This makes it easier to organize your code if you have multiple projects or collaborations
-    - Also makes it easier to follow the paths when you share the code if everybody uses the same structure
+    - Also makes it easier to follow the relative paths when you share the code if everybody uses the same structure

 ## GitHub Projects

 - GitHub Projects are extremely helpful in tracking the overall project status and in collaborations
-- They allow us to write Items (Issues; Tickets) with detailed descriptions, track the development progress (Item status), assign tasks to individual developers, etc.
+- They allow us to write Items (Issues, tickets) with detailed descriptions, track the development progress (Item status), assign tasks to individual developers, etc.
-- They serve as the primary project documentation for code development together with README
+- They serve as the primary project documentation for code development together with the README (and Issues description)
     - For example, we can link individual branches and commits to the GitHub Project Item using the Item # id and get all the information used to make decisions during the development

 ### GitHub Project Items

 - The individual GitHub Project *tickets* are called **Items**
     - Items, if assigned to a GitHub repository, can be further structured as **Issues** (**Features**) or **Sub-Issues** (**Subtasks**)
-    - Note: In code development, GitHub Items could be called **Tickets**
+    - **Note:**In code development, GitHub Items could be called **Tickets**
 - Item without assigned repository is a **Draft** ticket
     - We can also create Draft tickets on purpose - a quick idea with a simple description that is not ready to be started to work on, but we want to remember
     - We can prefix it with `Draft:` to make it obvious it is not a complete ticket